jamesdonoh/data-mining/report.md

 Hill [-@hill] evaluated the usefulness of several cluster analysis methods in identifying relatively homogenous groups of accidents from the STATS19 data from 1997 and 2002 for further investigation with a goal "to generate ideas for how the number of these accidents might be reduced".
 SPSS TwoStep, CHAID and cross-tabulation were evaluated, with the last two being the most promising.
 For Hill two-step cluster analysis on these data requires too much subjective intervention by the analyst and produces less 'transparent' results than the latter two methods.

 Although the TwoStep algorithm [@twostep] is efficient on large datasets and supports a mixture of continuous and categorical variables, SPSS was not available for this report to compare with Hill's findings.

+Other researchers studying road traffic accident data over a six-year period in the United Arab Emirates [@taamneh] used agglomerative (bottom-up) hierarchical clustering to partition accidents into between one and six clusters, as a precursor to building an neural network classifier.
+WEKA was used to carry out the clustering and that complete linkage was used as the linkage criterion.
+However, no attempt was made to characterise the clusters that were found or evaluate cluster quality.

 Castro and Kim [-@castro] approached identifying the factors that contribute the most to accident severity in STATS19 datasets as a classification problem, where the classifier models created were used to predict the class (severity) of the accident.
 WEKA was used to create a Bayesian (belief) network, a C4.5-based decision tree and a multi-layer perceptron (neural network) and the accuracy of each in classifying unseen instances was tested using crossfold validation.
 The results showed that the Bayesian network was the most accurate and that light conditions and road type were the most significant factors.
 However, extensive filtering and other preprocessing was preformed on the data.